martinhbramwell/Meteor-CI-Tutorial/CloudContinuousIntegration/doc/Another_NodeJS_moduleB.md

   },
 });
 ```
-[Swagger](http://petstore.swagger.io/#!/pet/getPetById) give you instant connectivity to remote REST APIs, based solely on a machine readable specification: ```'swagger.json'```.
+<a href='http://petstore.swagger.io/#!/pet/getPetById' target='_blank'>Swagger</a> give you instant connectivity to remote REST APIs, based solely on a machine readable specification: ```'swagger.json'```.
 Have a look at the logs, now.

 Continues ...